 savedquery) table.
 These views are associated with specific tables and are visible within the solution explorer.
 You can include these views in solutions because they are associated with the table.

 System views are cached for performance optimization purposes and therefore plugins on the

 Some public views exist by default for system tables and for any custom table.
 For example, when you create a new custom table, it will have the following combination of public and system views.

 |Quick Find Active table plural name||Quick Find|

-- App Designer: If you're working in an app, you may want to use the App Designer, which provides a simple and intuitive UI with drag-and-drop capabilities for created views.
+- App Designer: If you're working in an app, you may want to use the app designer, which provides a simple and intuitive user interface with drag-and-drop capabilities for creating views.
 More information: Tutorial: Create and edit public or system views by using the app designer

 - Solution explorer: If you're already experienced with Dynamics 365, you may want to use the solution explorer.
-More information: Navigate to advanced app making and customization areas
+For more information, go to Navigate to advanced app making and customization areas

-- Editable Grid: Allows users to do rich in-line editing directly from grids and sub-grids whether they're using a web app, tablet, or phone.
-More information: Make grids editable using the Editable Grid custom control
+- Editable grid: Allows users to do rich in-line editing directly from grids and subgrids whether they're using a web app, tablet, or phone.
+For more information, go to Make grids editable using the Editable Grid custom control

-- Read Only Grid: Provides users an optimal viewing and interaction experience for any screen size or orientation such as mobiles and tablets by using responsive design principles.
-More information: Specify properties for Unified Interface apps
+- Read only grid: Provides users an optimal viewing and interaction experience for any screen size or orientation such as mobiles and tablets by using responsive design principles.
+For more information, go to Specify properties for Unified Interface apps